-Sexton’s “Red Riding Hood” is a poem that alludes to the popular tale of “Little Red Riding Hood”.
-This poem utilizes several motifs.
-One motif, in particular, is wine and cake.
-Wine and cake start appearing when the poem focuses on the Red Riding Hood’s story.
-It is the position of this essay that wine and cake is Sexton’s motif for ignorance.

-Sexton’s “Red Riding Hood” is a poem in that alludes to the popular tale of Little Red Riding Hood.
+Sexton’s “Red Riding Hood” is a poem that alludes to the popular tale of Little Red Riding Hood.
 While this poem employs several motifs, one important motif is wine and cake.
 The motif of wine and cake first appears when the speaker focuses on the Red Riding Hood story.
 It is the position of this essay that wine and cake is Sexton’s motif for ignorance.

+Sexton’s “Red Riding Hood” is a confessional poem in free verse that alludes to the popular tale of Little Red Riding Hood, especially its incarnation by the Brothers Grimm.
+While this poem employs several motifs, one important motif is wine and cake.
+The motif of wine and cake, first appearing when the speaker focuses on the Red Riding Hood story, suggests the speaker’s critique of learned ignorance.